Photogrammetry

 Learn more about the techniques that we use.

-Measures the ambient magnetic field strength.
-Effective for detecting features with magnetic contrast from the surrounding soil, including burnt features, pits and ditches.
+Measures the ease with which a material can be magnetised.
+Effective for detecting features with magnetic contrast from the surrounding soil, including burnt features, pits, ditches, and intra-site activity zones.

 Get a quote